openworm/robots/WormESP32/Readme.txt

 5. Run with ultrasonic distance food sensor: exec(open("worm_run_segment_angles_sonic.py").read())

+The maximim number of steps can be limited by creating a file named "max_steps.txt" containing the value.

 Note: power cycle board if you encounter python errors after repeated runs.